fabiuslongo/ad-caspar/wquestions.md

 ---------------

-Each adverb used for answers attemps can be defined by changing TIME_PREPS (QA Section) in config.ini.
+Each adverb used for any answer attemp must be defined by changing TIME_PREPS (QA Section) in config.ini.

 * _When is the Thanksgiving?_